2016 Toa Payoh child abuse case: Reduction of murder charges

 On 3 April 2020, in midst of the trial, Justice Valerie Thean found that the prosecution had insufficient evidence to specifically prove the alleged common intention by the couple to inflict on their son injuries that were sufficient in the ordinary cause of nature to cause death, which is an essential element to prove the mens rea of the murder charges proceeded against Azlin and Ridzuan.
-Hence, she decided to acquit the couple of murder and asked that the prosecution to file alternative charges in relation to the fatal scalding incidents undergone by the boy.
+Hence, she decided to acquit the couple of murder and asked the prosecution to file alternative charges in relation to the fatal scalding incidents undergone by the boy.
 In light of the judge's decision to dismiss the murder charges, the prosecution decided to bring up fresh charges of voluntarily causing grievous hurt by dangerous means, for which the crime warrants the maximum penalty of life imprisonment, or alternatively up to 15 years' imprisonment, in addition to a fine or caning up to 24 lashes.
 The defence tried to object to the fresh charges but Justice Thean approved the charges and convicted the couple accordingly.
 The couple additionally pleaded guilty to the other charges of child abuse and hurt, which came under the Children and Young Persons Act (CYPA).

 The prosecution thus, in accordance to the most serious conviction, sought the maximum term of life imprisonment for both Ridzuan and Azlin, describing the case so aggravating that it was one of Singapore's worst cases of child abuse resulting in death.
 Despite weighing much of their arguments on life imprisonment, the prosecution also asked the judge to alternatively, if she found a life sentence too excessive, sentence Azlin to serve a term of 27 years in prison and also to add one more year worth of imprisonment in lieu of caning while asking for Ridzuan to receive 24 years with 24 strokes of the cane as they stated Azlin played a more culpable, larger role than Ridzuan in scalding the boy to the point of grievous injury and death.
 As for Ridzuan's lawyer Eugene Thuraisingam, he asked for his client to receive 15 years' and five months' imprisonment and 12 strokes of the cane since he indeed played a smaller role than Azlin and had faced several life difficulties that spurred him into committing the offences, while Azlin's lawyer Thangavelu argued for at least 16 years' imprisonment in view of the sympathetic circumstances of her life, marriage and background.